seandlg/repetition-works/index.md

 That's it.
 When the neural circuit encodes a belief, you can make it stronger by repeating it verbally, either through the [inner](https://en.wikipedia.org/wiki/Internal_monologue) or the outer voice.
 Doing so strengthens the connections in the neural circuit and makes it last longer.
 This phenomenon is called [neuroplasticity](https://en.wikipedia.org/wiki/Neuroplasticity).

 In this work, we present a scientific methodology that makes use of repetition-induced neuroplasticity in order to change the perception and beliefs related to one's own self and the outside world.
 We call it **Self Repetition Therapy**, or **SRT** for short.
 SRT makes use of introspection and affirmations to achieve long-lasting positive effects on the human mind and psyche.

-## Who it is intended for

-If you want to change a certain belief about yourself or the outside world but don't know where to start, this can work for you.
-For SRT to work, you should be ready and willing to change your beliefs.
-Otherwise, it may not be possible to achieve long-lasting effects.

 ## Where to start